Phase-space analysis of large ODE systems using a low-dimensional conservation law: Examples of problems with low-dimensional conservation laws

 Let a single metapopulation be nonuniformly distributed over some spatial domain at time $t=0$.
 The whole habitat may be divided either naturally or virtually into a large number of elementary cells (sub-habitats) and a question can be posed about the distribution of cell populations over their size at time $t$.
 The growth of these elementary cell populations could be described by one of the models from the preceding sections with growth parameters varying from cell to cell.
 If all individual members stay within their original cells or the whole metapopulation uniformly translates in space the phase-space methods developed earlier and the resulting distribution functions, obviously, apply without change.

 Allowing for the migration of individuals between the cells usually requires a PDE-based space-time dynamic law (e.g. Fischer equation).
-Such a law cannot be directly incorporated into the phase-space current, since the phase-space approach completely neglects the spatial ordering of the cells.
-Nevertheless, certain types of migration mechanisms can be described on the level of ODE's and the corresponding phase-space continuity laws.
+Such a law cannot be directly incorporated into the phase-space current, since a low-dimensional phase-space approach completely neglects the spatial ordering of the cells.
+Nevertheless, certain types of migration mechanisms can be described by ODE systems with low-dimensional phase spaces.

 Consider a stationary metapopulation, where the total number of individuals and the total number of sub-habitats (that play the role of populations in this case) do not change.
 Suppose that all individuals from time to time (with frequency $\beta$) decide to emigrate from its native population so that each population is subject to the emigration rate $\beta n$, proportional to its size.
-Depending on the choice strategy of migrants as far as their new population is concerned one arrives at different ODE's.
+Depending on the choice strategy of migrants as far as their new population is concerned one arrives at different ODE systems.

 For example, let each emigrant choose a new population (habitat) completely at random.
-If viewed spatially, this is, obviously, a variant of super-diffusion with a random step size.
-Then, on a sufficiently large time scale, there will be the steady immigration rate $\gamma$ in all populations (since the total emigration rate is constant).
+If viewed spatially, this is, obviously, a variant of super-diffusion with a random step size, which is a non-trivial problem if one considers it directly in space and time.
+On a sufficiently large time scale, there will be the steady immigration rate $\gamma$ in all populations (since the total emigration rate is constant).
 The emigration and immigration coefficients $\beta$ and $\gamma$ must be balanced to guarantee the steady state of the metapopulation:

-Let $\sum_{i}n_{i}=N$, then $\gamma = \beta \overline{n}$, where $\overline{n}=N/P$, and $P$ is the number of habitats.
+Let $\sum_{i}n_{i}=N={\rm const}$, then $\gamma = \beta \overline{n}$, where $\overline{n}=N/P$, and $P$ is the number of habitats.
 The dynamic law becomes

 Notice that $\overline{n}=N/P$ is the total number of individuals divided by the number of habitats, which would be exactly the size of populations in all habitats if all individuals were evenly spread throughout.
 From (\ref{eq:EmigationRandom}) it follows that a population stops changing once it reaches this equilibrium size $\overline{n}$.